Containerbay/containerbay/README.md

 ## Bind to a custom domain

 Containerbay can associate a custom domain to a container image.
 In this way you can have images containing static HTML files and use it to serve a subdomain or a top level dns.
-See as an example the `website` folder in this repository.
+See as an [example repository](https://github.com/containerbay/containerbay.io).

 Point your DNS to the containerbay instance via `A` or `CNAME` and add a corresponding `TXT` record.